 Recommended by: Claudia, Strictly Sardinia

-Sardinia has its very own Halloween celebrations, and the most popular one is by far Su Prugadoriu.
+Sardinia has its very own Halloween celebrations, and the most popular one by far is Su Prugadoriu.
 This takes place in Seui, a small village in the mountains of Barbagia.
+The name means Purgatory, referring to the commemoration of all the souls that got stuck on their way to heaven.

 Celebrations last three full days, starting on 30th October each year.
 Attending is completely free, and easy to do as a day trip from various parts of Sardinia.
 During the celebrations, you can visit places of historical and cultural interest, enjoy local traditions such as dances, arts and crafts, observe ancient rituals.
 And, of course, you can gorge on delicious food, such as the local culurgiones (Sardinia’s version of ravioli).